Riga in the Holocaust Tour

 - 2 Stunden

-Next, we will proceed to the old Jewish Quarter, designated by the Nazis as a concentration area for Jewish families.
-This area was historically enclosed with barbed wire and guarded by the Latvian army under German command.
-There were explicit orders to shoot on sight anyone attempting to escape.
+Continuing our path, we will reach the old Jewish Quarter, a section of Riga that the Nazis forced Jewish families into during this grim phase of history.
+This area was heavily fenced with barbed wire and patrolled by the Latvian army under German control, with horrific orders to shoot anyone who attempted to flee.

-We will also discuss the old Jewish cemetery nearby, which was transformed into a recreational park after the war, with the only remnant of its past being the great stone wall with the Star of David.
+During our visit, we will also pause to discuss the old Jewish cemetery in close proximity.
+After the war, this cemetery was transformed into a public park, with the only memory of its somber past being the imposing stone wall adorned with the Star of David.

-After two hours of exploring this historical narrative, our tour concludes in front of the Peitav Shul, the only still-active synagogue in Latvia, serving the current Jewish population of over 7,000 individuals.
+After two hours of exploring these significant historical narratives, we will conclude our tour at Peitav Shul, the only active synagogue in Latvia.
+This revered place remains a center for the local Jewish community, uniting over 7,000 individuals for worship.

 Preise